jeet0007/jeet0007/README.md

 - 👋 Hi, I’m @jeet0007
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Mern Stack
+- 🌱 I’m currently working as an Full Stack Developer @AppMan
 - 💞️ I’m looking to collaborate on React projects
 - 📫 How to reach me : Taranjeet0007@gmail.com